chris19971997/fraudproject1/README.md

 This project is about New York City Property Data Analysis and Fraud Detection.

+In this project, I used Principal Component Analysis (PCA) and Autoencoder to detect anomarlies in NY Property data.

-Data can be retrieved from
+Data can be retrieved from https://data.cityofnewyork.us/Housing-Development/Property-Valuation-and-Assessment-Data/rgy2-tti8